General

 • The specifications of a GPU Server can be changed only through a server of the same type.

-• After a GPU Server is created, it cannot be converted into a regular server by removing the GPU.
-To change to a regular server, you need to create a server image and use the image for newly creating a regular server.
+• Once a GPU Server is created, it cannot be converted into a regular server by removing the GPU.
+To change to a regular server, you need to create a server image and use the image to create a new regular server.

 • You can use the server image created in a regular server to create a GPU Server.

-In the following situations during use of a GPU Server, you can re-install the GPU driver or CUDA of the server:
+In the following situations during use of a GPU Server, you can reinstall the GPU driver and CUDA of the server:

 • If you need to upgrade the driver to a specific version